 1757-08-30 - Battle of Gross-Jägersdorf

-Soon after his arrival, Field-Marshal Lehwaldt tried to reconnoitre the Russian positions with a small escort but could discover nothing of their large army and only perceived a few Cossacks encampments.
+Soon after his arrival, Field-Marshall Lehwaldt tried to reconnoitre the Russian positions with a small escort but could discover nothing of their large army and only perceived a few Cossacks encampments.
 He dispatched Lieutenant-General Schorlemmer, the Prince of Holstein, General Platen and General Ruesch with 2 hussar regiments, 15 dragoon squadrons and 2 grenadier battalions by the road to Almenhausen, to obtain more accurate intelligence.
 The grenadier battalions were posted in the wood and the cavalry advanced into the plain while the army remained under arms in camp, ready to move.
 Under these circumstances, it was impossible to reconnoitre the Russian positions with sufficient exactness and a mere camp of irregulars was mistakenly considered as the left flank of the Russian army.
-Therefore, Lehwaldt's plan of attack for the following day was based on the flawed hypothesis that the Russian left extended to Sitterfeld.
+Therefore, Lehwaldt's plan of attack for the following day was based on the flawed hypothesis that the Russian left extended to Sitterfeldt.

 During this reconnaissance, it was reported to Lehwaldt that a number of foragers appeared to the right.
 In consequence of which, Lehwaldt moved with some troops from the camp to drive them away and to reinforce General Schorlemmer.
 By some misunderstanding, the Prussian army, contrary to his orders, got under arms and followed him through the wood, in front of which they then formed.
-This was soon perceived by the cossacks.
+This was soon perceived by the Cossacks.
 The alarm was given in the Russian camp and their army got under arms, but as they did not move, Lehwaldt caused his troops to march back into their camp.
 General Schorlemmer, who still remained in front of the wood, was cannonaded for some time, but without suffering any loss.

-The wood behind which Lehwaldt had taken his camp between Ranglack and Bushsdorf had three outlets which led to the Russian camp.
+The wood behind which Lehwaldt had taken his camp between Ranglack and Pushsdorf had three outlets which led to the Russian camp.
 The first was a road by the side of the river and was guarded by Malachowski Hussars.
 The two others had roads which were so broad that troops could move on them with a whole division in front.
-These avenues were guarded by picquets and the wood itself was dense and impassable.
+These avenues were guarded by piquets and the wood itself was dense and impassable.

 Description of Events